Beginner Volleyball Drills

 Pepper (Two Players)

-Two players ten feet apart, one ball.
+Two players ten feet apart with one ball.
 Player A tosses, player B forearm passes back.
 Player A sets, player B tips.
-Repeat the pass-set-tip pattern continuously.
-Ten contacts per round.
-The classic warm-up drill for partner work before the season; new players run it slow and call out each contact as it happens.
+Repeat the pass-set-tip pattern continuously, calling out each contact as it happens.

 Toss, Set, Set

 Two players six feet apart.
 Player A tosses.
 Player B sets the ball straight up to themselves, then sets it across to player A. Player A catches.
-Ten reps, switch.
-The two-set pattern builds setting touch with a partner instead of a wall, and the catch on the third contact prevents rallies from drifting into chaos.
+The catch on the third contact keeps rallies from drifting into chaos.

 Serve and Pass

-Two players one third of a court apart (about 25 feet).
+Two players about a third of a court apart (about 25 feet).
 Player A serves underhand to player B, who passes back to player A's hands.
 Player A catches and serves again.
-Ten serves, switch.
-A driveway lets a parent and a 10-year-old run this without a net, focusing on the underhand contact and the platform pass return.
+A driveway lets a parent and a 10-year-old run this without a net.

 First-Week Progression for New Players